 I grew up on soul food.
 I can close my eyes and the aromas take me back instantly!

-Being African American, this side dish was on the stove early the morning of December 31st, and pretty much every single Sunday.
+For example, the morning of December 31st, my mom was making sure everything was ready to go.
 A couple of smokey ham hocks were added to the pot for flavor.
 There was always cornbread, hot from the oven, ready for us to soak up all the goodness.

 Pieces of the tender ham hock meat falling off the bone, give this dish a heartiness that makes it a meal in itself.
 Don't forget the dash of hot sauce!